-SLA compensation for premium plans
+SLA for Premium plans

-Determine whether you qualify for compensation
+Incidents that qualify for SLA compensation

-Follow our process to get compensation
+Process to get compensation

-As a customer with a premium plan, you need to submit two separate requests to get help and compensation.
+If you think you qualify for compensation, you need to submit two separate requests to get help and compensation.

 Report your problem and get help.
 To do that, submit a technical support request at support.atlassian.com/contact.

-Requesting compensation credit
+Request a compensation credit